tedgt97/Projct1.Python-docx/README.md

 ## Data Validation
 #### tblReport Query.xlsx

 !
-For company privacy policy, every record in the data is made up and does not reflect the real-life information
+Every record in the data is made up and does not reflect the real-life information

 Fields:
 * Project ID (Format YYYY-###): Identification for each project